 The secret to perfect chicken?
 Temperature control.
 The kind of down-to-the-degree control that only sous-vide cooking can get you.
 If there's one dish that most dramatically shows the differences between this and traditional cooking methods, it's chicken breast.
 Luckily, it's also one of the easiest dishes to cook, and this guide will show you how to do it step by step.

-The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our brand-new partnership with Anova, the makers of our favorite sous-vide circulator, the Anova Precision Cooker.
+The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our partnership with Anova, the makers of our favorite sous-vide circulator, the Anova Precision Cooker.
 You can download the Anova Precision Cooker App (it's free) to grab all this information right off your phone or tablet while you're cooking.
-And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth.
+And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth and WiFi.

 The Food Lab's Complete Guide to Sous-Vide Chicken Breasts